joshmccall221/gitbook/articles/formspree.md

 # Email form with formspree.io
 I am a big fan of Jekyll.
-Generated static site hosted on gh-pages, whats not to love?
+Generated static site hosted on gh-pages, what's not to love?

 ## Demo
 Working on gh-pages (*note*: emails will go to me):